influxdata/docs-v2/content/influxdb/cloud-iox/query-data/execute-queries/_index.md

 ---
 title: Execute queries
-seotitle: Execute queries for data stored in an InfluxDB bucket powered by IOx.
+seotitle: Execute queries for data stored in an InfluxDB bucket powered by IOx
 description: Use tools and libraries to query data stored in an InfluxDB bucket powered by IOx.
 weight: 103
 menu: